Simple Mechanisms for Representing, Indexing and Manipulating Concepts

 In this section, we show how rotating an image produces the signatures on an analytic manifold which means we can use \cref{thm:analytic-implicit-degree} to obtain a signature of this manifold.
 Here, we explicitly show the Taylor series that transforms signatures under rotation $\theta$.

 \begin{lemma} Let $X$ denote the point cloud of the pixels of image (each pixel can be viewed as concatenation of position and color coordinates) and let $X_{\theta}$ denote the rotation of the image under rotation $\theta$.
-Then, $S(X_{\theta})$ can be written as a Taylor series in $\theta$.
-(We derive this Taylor series upto the second order approximation). \end{lemma} \begin{proof} Note that each point goes through following transformation:
+Then, the signature of $X_\theta$ can be obtained from the signature of $X$ and $\theta$. \end{lemma} \begin{proof} Note that each point goes through following transformation:

 where point $x'$ is obtained by applying the rotation matrix corresponding to $\theta$ angle on point $x$.
 The second degree moment can be computed as

 For small rotation $\theta$, we can approximate $\sin \theta \approx \theta$ and $\cos \theta \approx 1 - \frac{\theta^2}{2}$ using taylor series with approximation error of $O(\theta^3)$.
 Using this approximation, we obtain: